Superior Carpet cleaning Morton Grove Illinois

 |✅ Green solutions, healthier cleaning method||❌ Excessive water can cause mold & mildew|

 A Healthier Morton Grove, IL Home For You & Your Family

 Chem-Dry’s mission is helping people live healthy lives starting with clean carpets and a healthy home.
-Our proprietary Hot Carbonating Extraction cleaning process penetrates deep into the fibers, removing an average of 98% of common household allergens from carpets and upholstery and 89% of the airborne bacteria in your home when a sanitizer is added.*
+Our proprietary Hot Carbonating Extraction cleaning process penetrates deep into the fibers, removing an average of 98% of common household allergens from carpets and upholstery.

 Area & Oriental Rug Cleaning